sparvu/kb/docs/mapping.md

 This section describes how can you create a new data source object, along with all needed
 information: the data messages, the summary statistics, the alarms and devices.
-For this example we will use a simple indoor air quality device, from Tongdy corporation, called G01-IAQ, documented [here][1]
+For this example we will use a simple indoor air quality device, Tongdy G01-IAQ, documented [here][1]

 ### Pre-requisites